CartelProject/csak/README.md

 - Disconnect all WiFi ADB connected devices
 - Now screencast your phone's display onto your laptop easily
 - Install apps via ADB
+- Install compatible fastboot updatable zips.
+DO NOT CONFUSE THIS WITH THE NORMAL RECOVERY ZIPS THAT YOU GET!

 ### Screenshot:
 ![CSAK](/assets/screenshot.png)